 Sun Bulb Company | Contains graded western fir bark |

-But using the appropriate fertilizer at the right time can help enhance the production of flowers and the appearance of the foliage.
+Using the appropriate fertilizer at the right time is crucial as suitable soil, as it enhances the production of flowers and the appearance of the foliage in Bromeliad.

 Signs your Bromeliads Need Fertilizing